 Petitions Pending Before the Land Use Commission.
 The Office of Planning is currently reviewing petitions being prepared for hearings before the Land Use Commission.
 A list of pending and completed petitions is available from the Land Use Commission.

-State Land Use System Related Projects.
-The Office of Planning conducted a review of the State land use system and is in the process of reviewing the classification and districting of all lands in the State.
-Information about these review processes is available below.
+State Land Use Boundary Review Project.
+The Office of Planning is in the process of reviewing the classification and districting of all lands in the State.
+Information about this review is available below.

 Resources.
 All state agencies are guided by two statewide planning documents (1) the Hawaii State Planning Act, which is a broad policy document that sets the table for all activities, programs, and decisions made by local and state agencies; and (2) the New Day Comprehensive Plan, which outlines the Administration’s priorities.